kubermatic/docs/content/kubelb/v1.1/installation/tenant-cluster/_index.en.md

   ```

 * The name of secret can be overridden using `.Values.kubelb.clusterSecretName`
 * Update the `tenantName` in the `values.yaml` to a unique identifier for the tenant.
 This is used to identify the tenant in the manager cluster.
-This can be any unique string that follows [lower case RFC 1123](https://www.rfc-editor.org/rfc/rfc1123).
+Tenants are registered in the management cluster by the Platform Provider and the name is prefixed with `tenant-`.
+So for example, a tenant named `my-tenant` will be registered as `tenant-my-tenant`.

 At this point a minimal `values.yaml` should look like this: